 I work on and publish in the long eighteenth century, focusing primarily on women's writing, representations of gender, work, sexuality and the body, material culture studies and the eighteenth-century charity movement.
 My latest book, Women's Work examined the relationship between manual and intellectual labour in women's writing across the second half of the eighteenth century.
 I regularly give public lectures and write articles and guest blogs on these subjects.
 In April 2016 I guest presented a few episodes of the New Statesman’s Hidden Histories podcast series: ‘The Great Forgetting: Women Writers before Jane Austen’.

-I am also the Principal Investigator for a Leverhulme project entitled 'The Lady's Magazine (1770-1818): Understanding the Emergence of a Genre' and am currently working on a book about the Lady’s Magazine in Romantic print culture.
-I also co-author a popular blog about the magazine, its content, history and numerous largely unknown authors.
+From 2014-16, I was Principal Investigator for a Leverhulme project entitled 'The Lady's Magazine (1770-1818): Understanding the Emergence of a Genre' and was subsequently awarded a Leverhulme Research Fellowship to work on a forthcoming book about the Lady’s Magazine in Romantic print culture.
+I have also co-authored a popular blog about the magazine, its content, history and numerous largely unknown authors.

 Blog: 'The Lady's Magazine (1770-1818): Understanding the Emergence of a Genre'